Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

 select * from X where cityHash64(toIPv6('fd7a:115c:a1e0:ab12:4843:cd96:624c:9a17')) =  AA;
 ```

 ###  hilbertEncode as alternative
+(available from 24.6)

 [hilbertEncode](https://clickhouse.com/docs/en/sql-reference/functions/encoding-functions#hilbertencode) can be used instead of mortonEncode.
-Need to test query speed of both on different data.
+On some data it allows better results than mortonEncode.